ex-ratt/AdapTrack/README.md

 Applications
 ------------

+Some of the applications need annotations and configuration files.
+You can find examples of these files in the `resources` directory and in the description below.

 ### DetectorTrainer

 Trains and tests detectors that are based on the sliding window technique, aggregated features, and a linear support vector machines.